 I don’t think that you need to lift heavy all of the time to get stronger improve your physique.
 What I do think is that you need to challenge yourself once every few times you perform a certain lift and grab a heavier weight.

 If you get complacent with your training this must mean that you are complacent with your results.
 If this is you that are totally fine, there is nothing wrong with that.
 You just can’t complain that you are not seeing any results.

 Let me give you a few examples.
 Say you perform a dumbbell row for 10 reps with a 40-pound dumbbell.
-Every time you have dumbbell rows on the list your grab the 40 pound bell since that is your go-to.
-Now, you don’t have to jump right to the 50-pound or 60 pounder.
-Instead, progress slowly and jump to the 45 pound bell or you can perform more reps with the 40 pound bell.
+Every time you have dumbbell rows on the list your grab the 40-pound bell since that is your go-to.
+Now, you don’t have to jump right to the 50-pound or 60 pounders.
+Instead, progress slowly and jump to the 45-pound bell or you can perform more reps with the 40-pound bell.
 These are examples of progressing slowly.

 Overtime if you continue to make small changes to your loads and more reps with a certain load, this is where adaptation comes in.
 For your muscles to grow and your strength to increase, you have to put a different stress or more stress on that muscle with a particular exercise.
 Doing the same thing all of the time will do just that, give you the same results all of the time.